Americans in Cuba

-Americans in Cuba (Estadounidenses en Cuba) consist of expatriates and immigrants from the United States as well as Cubans of American descent.
-As of September 1998, there are about 2,000 to 3,000 Americans living in Cuba.
+Americans in Cuba (Estadounidenses en Cuba) consist of expatriates, immigrants and fugitives from the United States, as well as Cubans of American descent.
+They are few in number due to the hostile history of Cuba–United States relations following communist Fidel Castro's takeover of the Cuban government in 1959.
+As of September 1998, there were about 2,000 to 3,000 Americans living in Cuba.
+One source places the figure at 125 in 2024.
+Much larger is the number of American visitors, who in 2014 accounted for the second largest group, after Canadians.